 Simonnet’s lucid insight seems to apply even more to Kralj’s last novel Stubs.
 Gliding through inner and outer spaces and observing them carefully, record¬ing them in sketches, notes, brief descriptions, bullet points, details, and croquis, this incessant search for orientation and balance within the unreliable streams of thoughts, creating a special personal topography through move(ment)s, leaving (out) minuscule traces, drawing points of orientation, at least virtual holds… these are the elements that constitute the characters and the (interpersonal) relationships in this novel (as well).
 Space is what gives the characters in Stubs the sense of ostensible security and is at the same time the connective tissue of the story.
 The (present) time which belongs to these people is extremely precarious and – disoriented.
 All the missed, gone, lost time of Kralj’s protagonists, however, through the elliptical polyphony, through ellipses and silences, is finally grounded and fills space through contrapuntal densification (like in a musical fugue).

-Gašper Kralj (1974, Ljubljana) is a freelance award-winning writer and translator.
-He remembers that in his teens he decided to write a novel.
-He has been involved in activism, both in Slovenia (e.g., in connection with the Postojna Centre for Foreigners) and in Mexico and Guatemala, where he also conducted field research for his doctoral dissertation in social anthropology.
-The work was published as a monograph, The Disappeared and the Returned: Testimonials on the Uprisings in Guatemala and Latin America (Založba /cf., 2008) in the Slovene language.
-He lived in Catalonia for a few years, translating Spanish authors (Javier Cercas, Eduardo Galeano, Ernesto Sábato, Carlos G. Villa), researching literary fiction and writing the novel Rok trajanja (2016; Shelf Life), published by Založba /cf. in 2016, which was among the finalists for Best Fiction Debut and a finalist for the Kresnik Award for Best Novel; a Hungarian translation (by Emese Rajsli) came out in 2021, and a German translation (by Alexander Rath) in 2023.
-For his second novel, Stubs, he won the Cankar Prize for the best fiction book of the year, and was shortlisted for the European Union Prize for Literature (EUPL) and the Kresnik Award for the best Slovenian novel in 2021.
-Stubs was also published in German (translation by Felix Mayer and Jernej Biščak) in 2023.
-Kralj has been a guest at international literary meetings and festivals in Budapest, Kiel, Vilenica and Frankfurt.
-With his co-translator Tina Malič, he has been nominated twice for the esAsi Prize, for the translation of Javier Cercas’s Soldiers of Salamis (Založba /cf., 2013) and Eduardo Galeano’s Children of the Days* (Sanje, 2014).
+Gašper Kralj (1974) is a writer and translator, born in Ljubljana.
+He has been involved in activist movements in Slovenia as well as in Mexico and Guatemala, where he also conducted research for his doctoral dissertation in social anthropology.
+The work was published as a monograph Izginuli in vrnjeni [The Disappeared and the Returned] (Založba /cf., 2008).
+He settled in Catalonia for several years—where he still occasionally lives—and translated Spanish-language authors (Javier Cercas, Eduardo Galeano, Ernesto Sábato, Carlos G. Villa), explored contemporary literature and worked on his first novel Rok trajanja [Expiry Date] (Založba /cf., 2016), for which he was nominated for the best literary debut and was among the finalists for the Kresnik Award for the best novel.
+The book was published in Hungarian (Használati idő, transl.
+Emese Rajsli, Forum, 2021) and in German (Ablaufdatum, transl.
+Alexander Rath, Društvo slovenskih pisateljev, 2023).
+For his second novel, Škrbine [Stubs] (Založba /cf., 2020), Kralj received the 2021 Cankar Award for the best original literary work published in Slovenian language.
+The novel was also shortlisted for the European Union Prize for Literature (EUPL) and was a finalist for the Kresnik Award. Škrbine was also published in German (Splitter eines Lebens, transl.
+Felix Mayer and Jernej Biščak, Mitteldeutscher Verlag, 2023).
+With co-translator Tina Malič, he has been nominated twice for the esAsi Award, for their translations of Javier Cercas’s Soldiers of Salamis (Vojaki Salamine, Založba /cf., 2013) and Eduardo Galeano’s Children of the Days (Otroci dni, Sanje, 2014).